FilipPrahov/pjwd_app/readme.md

 Make sure node is added to your path.

 Place files item.js, warehouse.js, itemCatalogue.txt, and warehouse.txt in one folder.
-File Tabs.html can be placed in any folder on the same machine.
+Files Tabs.html and tabs_functions.js can be placed in any folder on the same machine, but both must be in the same folder.
 The server is implemented in warehouse.js, and it listens on localhost, port 8080.
 The client is implemented in Tabs.html

+## Initialization ##

+If you want to initialize new company with 2 empty warehouses, then delete files itemCatalogue.txt, and warehouse.txt.
+Start the server and the application, create manually the items, and add quantities via the functions in the application.

 ## Start the server ##